-Pack as much or as little as you prefer.
-Mayflower is willing to do the whole job, or any part of the packing job.
+Pack As much or as little as you prefer.
+Herlihy is willing to do the whole job, or any part of the packing job.
 Whatever you decide, we want your part of the move process to go as smoothly as possible.
 These packing tips will help.
-And, we've got you covered if you need packing supplies.
+And, we’ve got you covered if you need packing supplies.

 Silver is nested together and wrapped.
 The nested packs are cushioned in the silver chest.
 The chest is then wrapped in clean paper.

 Stemware is individually wrapped with protective paper inserted into the goblet and around the stem.
 Each goblet is cushioned by a thick wrapping and placed stem up in a specially tiered Dishpak.